Building and technical trade strategy

 Markets

-However, in the long term, the total construction market is supported by renovation building, construction related to energy efficiency and the green transition, urbanisation and changes in population structure in Northern Europe.
-Building and construction becoming increasingly technical, tightening requirements, and growing infrastructure investment debt will also support construction.
+In the longer term, the total construction market is supported by renovation building, construction related to energy efficiency and the green transition, urbanisation, and demographic changes in Northern Europe.
+Building and construction becoming increasingly technical, tightening requirements, and growing infrastructure investment debt also underpin construction.

-The Northern European market continues to offer good possibilities for growth also in the form of acquisitions.
+The Northern European market continues to offer good growth potential also in the form of acquisitions.
 The building and technical trade markets are fragmented in many of our Northern European operating countries, and thus there is excellent potential to continue active sector consolidation.
-Currently our market shares are still relatively low in e.g. Sweden and Poland, which means excellent potential for continued growth also via acquisitions in line with our strategy.
-Denmark also holds further potential for us in both building and home improvement trade and technical trade.
+Currently our market share is still relatively low in, for example, Sweden, which suggests potential for continued growth also via acquisitions in line with our strategy.
+Denmark also holds further potential for us especially in technical trade.

 K Group’s building and technical trade